romac/lldb-mcp/README.md

 ![Screenshot](screenshot.png)

+See it in acton here, automatically debugging a buffer overflow: https://x.com/full_duplex/status/1904770477698277847

 ## Overview

 LLDB-MCP is a tool that integrates the LLDB debugger with Claude's Model Context Protocol (MCP).
 This integration allows Claude to start, control, and interact with LLDB debugging sessions directly, enabling AI-assisted debugging workflows.